ritveak/Learning-Android/README.md

  Just a place to come back to for brushing up basics.

- Refer Key points doc to look for tips and tricks that I confronted and resolved, might come in handy for beginners.
+ Refer doc to look for tips and tricks that I confronted and resolved, might come in handy for beginners.